 She watched the rain from the window.
 Her cheeks were wet with tears just as the ground outside was darkened by the downpour.
 Maybe it was a respite for some, but this little girl worried about the homeless people and animals outside.
 "I wish I could stop the rain," she told him.
 He was not…Read more Adopt – Don’t Shop

 "They think I'm strange," she lamented.
 The mother smiled.
 She had heard the same about herself.
 "You're not strange, child.
 You are different," she explained.
 The girl thought silently before asking, "Is being different good?"
 She answered the question herself; "I am happy and that's all that matters, right Mom?"

-She didn’t like dolls or Barbies.
-They weren’t as cool as those remote control cars that her brother had.
+She didn't like dolls or Barbies.
+They weren't as cool as those remote control cars that her brother had.
 So she asked her parents for one.
 They gave her a bright pink car.
 She hated it.
-The next day her parents found her playing with her brother’s blue one instead.
-Plus, he seemed happy with her pink one.
+The next day her parents found her playing with her brother's blue one instead.
+Plus, he seemed happy with…Read more Pink and Blue

 They touched.
 They stood by each other.
 Words brought them closer even with different genres.
 They knew that their home was temporary.
 An interesting looking species would come and tenderly run fingers over them.
 And then they were adopted.
 "Where did they go?"
 The waiting books wondered.

 Misery was desire.
 Hope was the creator of hopelessness.
 "Take it one day at a time," she trained herself.
 But sometimes too much happened in a day.
 And then there were the times when too little happened.
 "I guess it's about taking in every moment," she concluded.